KevoT0/Cloud-Audit/README.md

 <p align="center">
 <img src="https://i.imgur.com/8kjlkfK.png" height="80%" width="80%" alt="Endpoint vulnerabilities"/>

 8. Are there any documented justifications for individual user access exceptions?
+  **Answer:** No
 ### Least Privilege Questions
 9. How do you ensure that users/groups receive only the necessary permissions?
    **Answer:** No, an unknown user has access to the Finance Group.